-Connecting to a Windows Virtual Public Server (VPS) using Windows’ own Remote Desktop Protocol (RDP) is relatively simple.
+Connecting to a Windows VPS (Virtual Private Server) using Windows’ own Remote Desktop Protocol (RDP) is relatively simple.
 This functionality to remotely connect to another computer is embedded into Windows Operating Systems.

 Connecting to a Windows VPS is similar to connecting to any other Windows device.
 If you are familiar with the Windows interface, you should have little trouble with a VPS running Windows.

-Although BitLaunch servers are already setup to accept RDP connections, the process to allow an existing windows server to open up RDP connections is still useful knowledge.
+Although BitLaunch servers are already setup to accept Windows RDP connections, the process to allow an existing Windows server to open up RDP connections is still useful knowledge.
 You can skip to the section labelled "Connecting" if you have created a BitLaunch Windows VPS.

 There are some small prerequisites for being able to connect to Windows using RDP.
 Namely, you need to make sure that your system is set up to allow remote access.

 It may be set up this way by default, however sometimes other software may turn it off, so before you start, you will want to ensure the settings are correct.